andrew/ultimate-awesome/README.md

 - [backpacking](https://github.com/IgorRozani/backpacking) - Websites useful for backpackers.
 - [awesome-coding](https://github.com/interneto/awesome-coding) - Collection or awesome-list of coding links.
 - [awesome-hacking-tools](https://github.com/Jackelele/awesome-hacking-tools) - 😱An awesome curated list for hacking & pentesting tools!.
+- [awesome-list-of-lists](https://github.com/jamesonl/awesome-list-of-lists) - A public collection of all the amazing lists I've come across on GitHub (or elsewhere).
 - [awesome-vision-language-bias](https://github.com/jingjing12110/awesome-vision-language-bias) - Recent Advances about Bias in Vision and Language.
 - [awesome-foundation-models](https://github.com/John-Ge/awesome-foundation-models) - A library of foundation models in computer vision and multi-modal learning. .
 - [awesome-llm-computational-argumentation](https://github.com/kashiwabyte/awesome-llm-computational-argumentation) - The Hub of Computational Argumentation in the Era of LLM.